processing/processing-library-template-ant/README.md

 # Processing Library Template
 ## Github Pages Brach

-This branch of the `processing library template` automatically publishes all documentation to the `docs` folder of the repository, so that you can use github pages to host the library.
+This fork of the `processing library template` automatically publishes all documentation to the `docs` folder of the repository, so that you can use github pages to host the library.

-To clone this specific branch using git:

-	git clone -b github-pages https://github.com/bitcraftlab/processing-library-template.git

 ## About